Crunch-io/clatter/content/features/r-package-rel-1-18.md

 ## Mapping

 * Crunch-hosted geographic data can now be set and updated.
 Use `geo()` on a variable to see if there is already associated geographic data.
-* `addGeoMetadata()` function to match a text or categorical variable with available geodata based on the contents of the variable and metadata associated with Crunch-hosted geographic data.
+* Use the `addGeoMetadata()` function to match a text or categorical variable with available geodata based on the contents of the variable and metadata associated with Crunch-hosted geographic data.

 This function looks at the contents of the variable and the currently available geodata files that are available on Crunch.
 If there is a single match, you can set the geographic connection with `geo(ds$state) <- addGeoMetadata(ds$state)`.
 If there isn't a single match, you will be given a set of geodata files that could match, and you can match them as follows (this information will be provided to you ):
 ```{r}
 geo(ds$country) <- addGeoMetadata(ds$country)